Codecademy/docs/CONTRIBUTING.md

  There are many ways to contribute to Codecademy Docs:

-- Submit a Pull Request to edit an exisiting entry.
+- Submit a Pull Request (PR) to edit an exisiting entry.
-- Submit a Pull Request to create a new entry.
+- Submit a Pull Request (PR) to create a new entry.
-- Submit content bugs in [Issues](https://github.com/Codecademy/docs/issues).
+- Submit a bug in [Issues](https://github.com/Codecademy/docs/issues).
-- Give us product feed in the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeqwAiV8C2EjXciqTvPFI-ABxkh9iyy7HL-hnr69GrRW99MiA/viewform).
+- Give feedback in the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeqwAiV8C2EjXciqTvPFI-ABxkh9iyy7HL-hnr69GrRW99MiA/viewform).
 - Join the [#CodecademyDocs](https://twitter.com/search?q=%23CodecademyDocs) discussion on Twitter.

-## GitHub
+## Making a PR

 Contributing follows this flow: